-In my edible garden we are still harvesting broccoli and cauliflowers, beets and the kales (#feelslike fiftywayswithkale).
-I am extremely grateful to the glasshouse for providing us with other leafy greens including rocket, miners lettuce and other lettuces.
+In my edible garden we are harvesting broccoli, spinach, cauliflower, leeks, miners lettuce, rocket, beets, coriander and parsley.
+I am extremely grateful to the glasshouse for providing our household with other leafy greens, including various mesclun salad leaves and lettuce.

 In this issue:

 - What to sow and plant in July

 - Fruit trees including lemon trees

 Unless you live in a warm climate and while it’s still consistently cold, I suggest you sow seeds in trays and keep them in a protected environment for now.
 A greenhouse or similar is perfect.

 Sow leafy greens such as spinach, coriander, bok choy and winter mesclun mix.
 Broad beans can be sown outside.

 Broad beans, broccoli, kale and other brassicas can be planted outside.
 However, if you live in a mountain-cool climate there may not be much growth, so a protected area for those super-cold days would be best.

 Garlic can still be planted if you haven’t done so already.
 Spring onions can start to go in.